Will Sativa Strains Induce Anxiety?

 If you are worried about trying marijuana because of the potential anxiety it can cause, consider starting off with these strains that are available in Florida:

-- Otto: This strain is another high yielding CBD strain that is a cross between FSL 1-3 & Nepali Hashplant.
+This strain is another high-yielding CBD strain that is a cross between FSL 1-3 & Nepali Hashplant.
 It makes a user feel relaxed, happy, sleepy, euphoric, and talkative, all while combating inflammation, pain, spasms, stress, and headaches.

-- Remedy is a strain that is high in CBD and low in THC.
+Remedy is a strain that is high in CBD and low in THC.
 It is a cross between Afghan Skunk and Cannatonic.
-Because of it’s high CBD percentages in this strain, it has a relatively mild effect that washes away pain and anxiety.
+Because of the high CBD percentages in this strain, it has a relatively mild effect that washes away pain and anxiety.

-- Granddaddy Purple is a high THC strain whose lineage is a cross between Purple Urkle and Big Bud.
+Also known as “Grandaddy Purp,” this is a high-THC strain whose lineage is a cross between Purple Urkle and Big Bud.
 It makes users sleepy, euphoric, happy, relaxed, and hungry.
 It is good for chronic pain, lack of appetite, stress, anxiety, and insomnia.

-- Northern Lights was constructed from the genetics of Afghani and Thai strains, but takes on the heavy properties of Afghani.
-It is reported that it makes users feel happy, sleepy, hungry, focused, and offers light pain relief as well as anxiety relief.
+A perennial favorite of many patients, Northern Lights was cultivated from the genetics of Afghani and Thai strains but takes on the heavy properties of Afghani.
+It is reported that it makes users feel happy, sleepy, hungry, and focused and offers light pain relief as well as anxiety relief.

 Florida’s Leading Medical Cannabis Healthcare Provider